Immigration for Nannies & Au Pairs in Los Angeles California

 PERM Labor Certification for Long-Term Nannies

 PERM allows a host family to hire a foreign nanny for a permanent position.
 Similar to the H2B visa, PERM requires the host family to prove that no U.S. workers are available for the position and to pay the nanny a prevailing wage.
 Naturally, they are not required to prove that the work is temporary in nature.
 Once approved, the host family may petition for the nanny to attain resident status.
+Learn more about nanny green cards.

 Contact Us Today